sassoftware/event-provenance-registry/docs/reference/glossary.md

 An Apache distributed messaging system.
 Apache Kafka provides fast, highly scalable and redundant messaging through a publish-subscribe model.
 Kafka enables applications to add messages to _topics_.
-Polaris uses a Kafka bus for messaging.
+EPR uses a Kafka bus for messaging.
 For more information, see the
 [Kafka documentation](http://kafka.apache.org/documentation.html).